VideoTemp-o3: Harmonizing Temporal Grounding and Video Understanding in Agentic Thinking-with-Videos: Dataset and Benchmark

 \paragraph{Multi-turn Data with Tool Call.} The core objective of multi-turn data is to simulate realistic, tool-assisted grounding behaviors.
 By iteratively identifying, cropping, and validating relevant video segments for a given QA task, the framework enables the construction of high-quality multi-turn training samples that explicitly involve reflection and verification of previously localized content.
 A key component of our design is a dedicated verification stage, which critically evaluates whether the selected video segments provide sufficient evidence to support a coherent \emph{thinking-with-videos} reasoning chain.

 As shown in Fig.~\ref{fig:data_pipeline}, in Step~1, given an original video and its question, we first prompt Gemini-2.5-Pro~\cite{comanici2025gemini} to predict a candidate temporal segment.
 We crop this segment and feed it into the model along with the original question, while explicitly constraining the model to answer the question solely based on the segment.
 Only samples whose predicted answers match the ground truth are retained.
 This filtering step ensures that the localized video segment contains sufficient information to correctly answer the question.
 In Step~2, we perform a closed-loop consistency verification.
 Specifically, we provide the model with the full context, including original video, question, grounding process and cropped segment.
 We then instruct the model to reason based on the localized segment and prior context.
-Samples are retained only if the final answer remain consistent with the ground-truth, forming multi-turn, single-tool-call training data.
+Samples are retained only if the final answer remains consistent with the ground-truth, forming multi-turn, single-tool-call training data.
 For samples that fail either verification stage, we prompt Gemini-2.5-Pro to re-ground the video by leveraging the accumulated context from the previous failure attempt, and then repeat both step 1 and step 2.
 Samples that pass after one additional refinement round are retained as multi-turn, multi-tool-call training data.
 To ensure that iterative grounding is truly necessary, we apply this procedure only to long videos ($>$3min).
+For questions with multiple possible evidence segments, this verification process ensures that the selected segment is sufficient to answer the question, even if other valid evidence also exists elsewhere in the video.